Join 5,200+ subscribers on our free mailing list. Quality journalism about London in your inbox.

 Johal has registered dozens of different firms to manage his various businesses, making it difficult to track the profits made from his children's home empire.
 There’s also very little public information about his personal history or how he became one of the area’s biggest children’s home providers.

 Since 2013, public spending records show that Heartwood has been paid at least £3.3m by Redbridge Council, mostly to look after children.
 In 2014, Athwal became leader of the council after Labour won control from the Conservatives.
 In the preceding year, Redbridge Council had paid Heartwood just £130,493.
 That figure rose by 503% to over £787,000 in Athwal’s first year as council leader (Heartwood told us they saw similar revenue increases from other councils at the time).
-In that first year, Athwal’s deputy leader at the council was Wes Streeting, who has since become MP for neighbouring Ilford North and the health secretary, making him ultimately responsible for children’s care.
+In that first year, Athwal’s deputy leader at the council was Wes Streeting, who has since become MP for neighbouring Ilford North and the Secretary of State for Health and Social Care.

 Multiple colleagues of Athwal described how as leader he had a strong “top-down leadership” style and controlled almost every aspect of the council’s operations, according to a recent profile by Novara Media.